Autumn Harvest Cobbler

 - In a large saucepan combine the sugar, cinnamon, salt, nutmeg and 1-3/4 cups water.
 Bring to a boil.
 Stir in the apples, raisins, apricots and lemon juice.
 Return to a boil.
 Reduce heat; simmer, uncovered, for 10 minutes, stirring occasionally.

 - Combine cornstarch and remaining water until smooth.
 Stir into pan.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
-Transfer to a greased 13-in. x 9-in. baking dish.
+Transfer to a greased 13x9-in. baking dish.

 - In a small bowl combine biscuit mix and milk just until blended.
 Drop by tablespoonfuls onto hot apple mixture.
-Sprinkle with coarse sugar and lemon peel.
+Sprinkle with coarse sugar and lemon zest.